dharlerjr/Election_Analysis/README.md

 ## Overview of Project

 ### Background
-In this module, we were able to help Tom and Seth by writing a Python program that...
+In this module, we assisted Tom and Seth, two Colorado Board of Election employees, by writing a Python program that...
-1. Reads the data from the CSV file
+1. Read in data from a CSV file
-2. Calculates various summary statistics and results, such as finding the winning candidate, based on the popular vote, AND...
+2. Calculated various summary statistics and results, such as finding the winning candidate, based on the popular vote, AND...
-3. Saves the results to our txt file
+3. Saved the results to a txt file

 ### Purpose
 In the challenge, the election commission now requests three more pieces of data, this time, accounting for the county.